 So what’s the solution?
 It’s about being constructively political—understanding personal dynamics among colleagues, working together for mutual advantage, and ultimately focusing on the good of the enterprise.

 Embrace Politics, or Your Career Will Suffer

-People who try to stay completely out politics are far less likely to have a good career, or to reach their career goals, compared to those who accept politics as a fact of life.
+People who try to stay completely out of politics are far less likely to have a good career, or to reach their career goals, compared to those who accept politics as a fact of life.

 Another way people approach politics is as a tool for excuse-making.

 It’s easy to use politics as an excuse for a lack of achievement or an outlet for your frustration.
 But it’s a lot more effective to use politics as a way to get things done.